 For more Chapter 13 bankruptcy information, see Chapter 13 Bankruptcy.

-In a Chapter 13 bankruptcy, the trustee’s role is to:
+In Chapter 13 bankruptcy, the trustee’s role is to:

-Chapter 13 trustees pay themselves by keeping 7%–10% of the payments they disburse to creditors.
+Chapter 13 trustees keep 7%–10% of the payments they disburse to creditors.
 You’ll want to factor in this fee when deciding whether Chapter 13 is right for you.

-Many Chapter 13 trustees play a fairly active role in the cases they administer.
-This is especially true in small suburban or rural judicial districts, or in districts with a lot of Chapter 13 bankruptcy cases.
-For example, a trustee may:
+Many Chapter 13 trustees play an active role in the cases they administer.
+This is especially true in small suburban or rural judicial districts, or in districts with numerous Chapter 13 bankruptcy cases.
+For example, a trustee might:

 Despite the trustee’s interest in your finances, your financial relationship with the trustee has its limits.

 You will be in control over money and property you acquire after filing—as long as you make the payments called for under your repayment plan and you make all regular payments on your secured debts.

 However, if your income or property increases during the life of your plan (for instance, you receive a substantial promotion or you win the lottery), the trustee can seek to amend your plan to pay your creditors a greater percentage of what you owe them rather than the lesser percentage originally called for in your plan.
 The trustee might also be involved if your income decreases and you find you have to convert from Chapter 13 to Chapter 7.